Mount Wellington walks in Hobart, Tasmania are one of the top things to do when visiting the Australian city.

 There is a way to complete an epic Tasmania hike on a full-day trek from Hobart City Center – including the Mount Wellington summit walk.

-Complete the Fern Tree to Mount Wellington Summit Walk
+Complete the Fern Tree to Mount Wellington Summit Trek

-How to get to Mount Wellington from Hobart via Public Transport
+How To Get to Mt Wellington from Hobart via Public Transport

-A public bus runs from Hobart CBD to Fern Tree, from which there are several Mt.
-Wellington walking tracks.
+There is also a public bus runs from Hobart to Fern Tree.
 A one-way ride takes about 20 to 30 minutes, depending on time of day and day of the week.
-Tickets for each bus ride cost about $3.50 AUD (but are less expensive with the Greencard).
+Tickets cost about $3.50 AUD (but are less expensive with the Greencard).

 While the timetables were ideal and the price was certainly affordable, we fretted about the inclined trek.
-To be honest, we were uncertain if we had the required stamina for the roundtrip uphill Mount Wellington hike from Hobart.
+To be honest, we were uncertain if we had the required stamina for the roundtrip.

 Not willing to accept defeat, we sought out another way to tackle Mount Wellington.
-We succeeded in finding an alternate way to go bushwalking in Tasmania on Mount Wellington – and a route that didn’t require hiking uphill.
+We succeeded in finding an alternate way – and a route that didn’t require hiking uphill!

-While seeing the stunning landscapes was one of our top reasons for visiting Mt.
-Wellington, we were still interested in spending time hiking on Mount Wellington walking tracks – and the tour simply didn’t allow enough time.
+While seeing the stunning landscapes was one of our top reasons for going to Hobart, we were still interested in spending time hiking on Mount Wellington walking tracks.

-Get the details and book your One-Way Mount Wellington Shuttle Bus
+Get more details and book your One-Way Mount Wellington Shuttle Bus!

 Mt.
 Wellington Shuttle Bus Transport

-Before we got out of the van at the Mt.
-Wellington Kunanyi Nature Reserve, the driver handed me a Mount Wellington map and casually mentioned that we should be aware of snakes, adding nonchalantly that all snakes in Tasmania are poisonous.
+As we were about to get out of the van, the driver handed me a Mount Wellington map and casually mentioned that we should be aware of snakes.
+Then added nonchalantly that all snakes in Tasmania are poisonous.

 I stepped out of the bus and was immediately blasted with a bitter cold wind that nearly took my hat off.
-I pulled on my gloves, tightened my scarf and Kris and I headed to the Mount Wellington Lookout Point.
+I pulled on my gloves, tightened my scarf and we headed to the Mount Wellington Lookout Point.

 Mount Wellington Walking Tracks: Zig Zag Trail

-First, considering the difficulty we were having hiking down the Mount Wellington walking tracks, we weren’t sure we could even make the climb back up to the summit.
-Second, by the time we reached the top, it was likely that the shuttle bus would have already left.
+First, considering the difficulty we were having hiking down, we weren’t sure we could even make it back up to the summit.
+Second, by the time we reached the top, it was likely our ride would have already left.

 Mt Wellington Organ Pipes and Pinnacle Tracks

-After 45 minutes of snowy slip-and-slide, we came to the end of the Zig Zag Trail…and – thankfully – the end of the snow.
 We had originally planned to detour onto the Organ Pipes Trail at this point for a closer view of the dolerite rocks.
-However, after the trying conditions of hiking down Mount Wellington thus far, we wanted to keep moving along.
+However, after the trying conditions, we wanted to keep moving along.

-In hindsight, we wished we would have made the effort to tackle the Organ Pipes Walk on Mt.
-Wellington – as we heard from other hikers that it was a highlight of all Mt.
-Wellington walking tracks.
+In hindsight, we should have made the effort – as we heard from other hikers that it is a highlight of all Mt.
+Wellington hikes.

 Tasmania Mount Wellington Nature